-The Akagera National Park in Rwanda (managed by African Parks) has initiated a co-operative (co-op) fisheries project on Lake Gishanda, which lies just outside the park.
+The Akagera National Park in Rwanda (managed by African Parks) initiated a co-operative (co-op) fisheries project on Lake Gishanda, which lies just outside the park.

-The park works alongside a local co-op to support the development of a commercial business model that identifies scalable aquaculture opportunities in the region.
+The park works alongside the local co-op to support the development of a commercial business model that identifies scalable aquaculture opportunities in the region.
 The project aims to benefit a minimum of 120 families within the co-op, as well as surrounding communities through income generation, employment opportunities and food security.